 What NOT to Do:

-- Do not attempt to force water orally.
+- Do not attempt to open the abscess yourself.

 - Do not apply medicines, potions, or home remedies unless directed by a veterinarian.